Muhammad-Raiyan/CSE-320/README.md

 In this assignment, you will write a command line utility to encrypt and decrypt strings and files.
 The first encryption scheme is a Polybius cipher and the second is a Fractionated Morse cipher.
 The goal of this homework is to familiarize yourself with C programming, with a focus on input/output, strings in C, and the use of pointers.

 You **MUST** write your helper functions in a file separate from `main.c`.
 The `main.c` file **MUST ONLY** contain `#include`s, local `#define`s and the `main` function.
 This is the only requirement for project structure.
 Beyond this, you may have as many or as few additional `.c` files in the `src` directory as you wish.
 Also, you may declare as many or as few headers as you wish.
 In this document, we use `hw1.c` as our example file containing helper functions.

 > :scream: Array indexing (**'A[]'**) is not allowed in this assignment.
 You
 > **MUST USE** pointer arithmetic instead.
 All necessary arrays are declared in
-> the `hw1.h` header file.
+> the `const.h` header file.
 You **MUST USE** these arrays. **DO NOT** create
 > your own arrays.
 We **WILL** check for this.

 # Getting Started